On the heterogeneous spread of COVID-19 in Chile: Results and discussion

 \begin{itemize} \item Scenario 1: The Metropolitan Region remain in stage 1 of quarantine. \item Scenario 2: Current scenario.
 The Metropolitan Region advances to 4th phase of preparation. \item Scenario 3: Limit scenario, in which the spreading rate $\beta$ increases to such an extent that large outbreaks and the second wave of massive infections occur. \end{itemize}

 Based on the projections, we would expect a sustained decrease in case numbers if the quarantined regime continues.
 However, in the current scenario (initial opening phase), a second peak in contagion is expected.
 Nevertheless, this wave would be lower in magnitude compared with the one observed in the first half of 2020, and therefore the health system would also be able to handle it.
-Finally, in the third scenario (where a massive opening is proposed), we observe an uncontrolled increase in case numbers, vastly exceeding the number of infections observed at the beginning of the pandemic.
-In this scenario, it would be uncertain to predict occupancy levels of ICU beds in hospitals as well as requests for mechanical respirators.
-However, we would expect a saturation of the public health system.
+Finally, in the third scenario (where a massive opening is proposed), we observe a \Ri{more pronounced increase} in case numbers, which will eventually exceed the number of infections observed at the beginning of the pandemic. \Ri{Noteworthy, this is more or less the current (March 2021) national trend (see, \eg \cite{Worldometerscountries})}.
+In this scenario, it would be uncertain to predict occupancy levels of ICU beds in hospitals as well as requests for mechanical respirators. \Ri{Nonetheless}, we would expect a saturation of the public health system.